Bridging the Rossby number gap in rapidly rotating thermal convection: Methodology

-\heading{Results} Below, we introduce the rescaled Navier-Stokes equations (RiNSE), an equivalent reformulation of the full Navier-Stokes-Boussinesq equations, informed by the scaling behavior valid in the limit of vanishing $\ekman$~\cite{julien1998strongly,kJ12}.
-The RiNSE formulation is described in detail in the Materials and Methods section, and in another paper \cite{julien2024rescaled}, where it is validated against existing results in the literature, and the full details of the numerical implementation are given.
-In short, the RiNSE retain all terms in the Navier-Stokes-Boussinesq equations while rescaling each variable according to its leading-order asymptotic scaling behavior valid for $\ekman \to 0$ in terms of the natural small parameter of rapidly rotating convection $\myepsilon \equiv\ek^{1/3}$, see \cite{chandrasekhar1953instability,sprague2006numerical}.
-In particular, the rapid rotation generates a high degree of anisotropy, which is explicitly incorporated in the RiNSE formulation: vertical length scales are nondimensionalized by the layer height $H$, while horizontal length scales are significantly smaller, given by $\myepsilon H$.
-Consequently, time is measured in units of the viscous diffusion time based upon $\myepsilon H$.
-Further details are given in the Materials and Methods section.
-As shown in \cite{julien2024rescaled}, this procedure ensures an adequate preconditioning of the equations of motion at small but finite $\ekman$, thus facilitating DNS in this highly relevant and yet unexplored regime.
+In this section, we succinctly present the RRRiNSE, an equivalent reformulation of the full Navier--Stokes--Boussinesq equations, informed by the scaling behaviour valid in the limit of vanishing $\ekman$~\citep{kJ98a,kJ12}.
+The RRRiNSE formulation is described in detail in a recent paper \citep{julien2024rescaled}, where it was first introduced and validated against existing results in the literature, and where the full details of the numerical implementation are given.

-Here, we present the first DNS of RRRBC at realistically small Ekman numbers for planetary, satellite and stellar interiors, using the RiNSE formulation, and analyze the physics of the flow in this extreme parameter range.
-Our extensive set of simulations was performed using the pseudospectral solver Coral \cite{miquel2021coral} for a periodic domain of horizontal extent $10\ell_c$, where $\ell_c\approx 4.82\ekman^{1/3}$ is the critical wavelength in the limit $\ekman \to 0$~\cite{chandrasekhar1953instability}.
-Specifically, we consider a fluid with $\sigma =1$ subject to stress-free boundaries (for simplicity) at top and bottom, where constant temperatures are imposed, and periodic boundary conditions in the horizontal directions.
-We initialize our simulations with small-amplitude noise about the rest state, except when continuing simulations at higher resolution.
-We explore unprecedentedly small but finite Ekman numbers, as low as ${\rm Ek}=10^{-15}$, values that are more than six orders of magnitude smaller than those previously attainable in DNS or in the laboratory.
+In short, the RRRiNSE retain all terms in the Navier--Stokes--Boussinesq equations while rescaling each variable according to its leading-order asymptotic scaling behaviour valid for $\ekman \to 0$ in terms of the natural small parameter of rapidly rotating convection $\varepsilon \equiv\ekman^{1/3}$ \citep{chandrasekhar1953instability,mS06}.
+In particular, the rapid rotation generates a high degree of anisotropy, which is explicitly incorporated in the RRRiNSE formulation: vertical length scales are non-dimensionalised by the layer height $H$, while horizontal length scales are significantly smaller, given by $\varepsilon H$.
+Consequently, time is measured in units of the viscous diffusion time based upon $\varepsilon H$.
+As shown by \citet{julien2024rescaled}, this procedure ensures an adequate preconditioning of the equations of motion at small but finite $\ekman$, thus facilitating DNS in this highly relevant but unexplored regime.